-Breakneck Ridge ascends immediately up and to the left above the tunnel reaching a viewpoint across the Hudson to the Storm King Mountain and Pollepel Island, home to the ruins of the mysterious Bannerman Castle.
+Breakneck Ridge ascends immediately above the tunnel reaching a viewpoint across the Hudson to the Storm King Mountain and Pollepel Island, home to the ruins of the mysterious Bannerman Castle.
 As it turns inland and crosses over the Breakneck Ridge Tunnel, it becomes clear that the word “trail” is used only in the loosest sense imaginable.
 This was nothing less than a climb up the near vertical face of the ridge.
 Hundreds of feet above me, I could see a steady stream of hikers (climbers?) proceeding slowly, one foothold at a time.
 In a burst of morning energy, I quickly caught up, but because only one or two were able to safely ascend the outcrop at a time, I was forced to slow myself behind what had become a bottleneck.
 The woman just ahead of me lamented her running shoes’ lack of grip as she struggle with the cliff.
 No kidding, I thought.
 She was nearly crying; it was hand-to-hand combat with a granite cliff but I urged her to continue, secretly wondering what I would do if she fell backwards onto me.
 Shouts of “you can do it!” did much to conceal my selfish desire to be done with this group altogether.
 Fortunately for both of us (and no thanks to the indifference of her friends), she managed to make it to the top—visibly trembling.

 According the Lenape tradition, the hills along this part of the Hudson were once home to the Great Naked Bear, an immense and ferocious creature that fed on human flesh.
 The bear’s skin was entirely hairless except for a tuft of white along its back and it compensated for poor vision with a keen sense of smell.
 Because the bear’s heart was so small, it proved remarkably difficult to kill, but breaking the animal’s back or neck would apparently do the trick.
 The Lenape and Their Legends (1885) continues: